OpenCart: Anti-Fraud

 OpenCart uses fraud management services such as FraudLabs, ClearSale and Global Payments to review customer orders.

 Payments

 The OpenCart package offers a variety of payment methods, from bank transfers to online payment gateways.
 The available core payment methods in an OpenCart installation are as follows: 2Checkout, Authorize.Net, Amazon Payments, Bank Transfer, Cash On Delivery, Klarna, PayPal, Skrill, SagePay and many more.

 Publications

+Security Vulnerabilities

+As of November 22, 2023, there have been 23 reported issues on CVE Details, six having a score of 8.0 or above.

+Controversies

+OpenCart's developer and owner, Daniel Kerr, has been criticized for his hostility towards volunteer security researchers who reported "serious" security vulnerabilities in OpenCart.

+The difficulty of contacting OpenCart to report security concerns has also been noted.